AckerlyXu/heima/articles/sql-database/sql-database-elastic-query-overview.md

 * [CREATE/DROP EXTERNAL DATA SOURCE](https://msdn.microsoft.com/library/dn935022.aspx) mydatasource of type **SHARD_MAP_MANAGER**
 * [CREATE/DROP EXTERNAL TABLE](https://msdn.microsoft.com/library/dn935021.aspx) mytable

-Once you have performed these steps, you can access the horizontally partitioned table "mytable" as though it were a local table.
+Once you have performed these steps, you can access the horizontally partitioned table “mytable” as though it were a local table.
 Azure SQL Database automatically opens multiple parallel connections to the remote databases where the tables are physically stored, processes the requests on the remote databases, and returns the results.
 More information on the steps required for the horizontal partitioning scenario can be found in [elastic query for horizontal partitioning](sql-database-elastic-query-horizontal-partitioning.md).

 To begin coding, see [Getting started with elastic query for horizontal partitioning (sharding)](sql-database-elastic-query-getting-started.md).